 Then dad came home.

-He did not share our enthusiasm about Christmas Tree forts.
+He did not share our enthusiasm for Christmas Tree forts.

 Adults rarely appreciate the value of a good fort, especially one made of re-purposed Christmas trees.

 No doubt our garbagemen the following week also wondered why a two-bedroom home would have 18 Christmas trees lying by the curb for pickup.